rococode/mofu/README.md

 ### Do you accept pull requests?
 Yes!
 But in the current stage the code is not very well structured and changes frequently, so please keep that in mind.

-### Hey!
-This is mean to scanlators; people should always read off of scanlator's official websites.
-Everyone acknowledges that scanlators do all the hard work when it comes to translating manga.
-I say this as a translator myself - I (very infrequently) TL a couple Japanese web novels in my spare time at [Project Accelerator](http://project-accelerator.net/) and have worked on a few manga translations as well.

-For the average reader, although scanlators' efforts are certainly appreciated, it's more convenient to use an aggregate site than to find the scanlator's official website and read from there.
-It's not ideal, but it's just the way the world works.
-Many, many people use aggregate sites exclusively (they wouldn't exist if it weren't a viable business model), but the majority of those sites don't give any credit to the scanlators.

-With that unfortunate truth in mind, mofu has code written specifically to combine convenience with proper credit.
-Whenever you load up a manga in mofu, mofu will try to find the manga on [MangaUpdates](https://www.mangaupdates.com/) to locate the scanlators who've done hard work translating that manga, and then credits them in the reader interface, along with a link to their site if one can be found.

 ## Tech Stack